 To come back to the question if we could predict phase noise numerically:

 Already the turbulent flow around a cylinder with Re=250 is difficult to model and needs powerful adaptive grid methods.
-Imagine a wind-moved tree ...
+Imagine the leaves on a wind-moved tree ...

 Biggest problem: The boundary conditions (butterfly effect)!